Ditch the Paper: Learn How to Wrap a Gift with Fabric

-This method is similar to the method above but uses different techniques ensure no corners come loose.
+This method is similar to the method above but uses different techniques to ensure no corners come loose.

-Step 1: Fold Fabric over Gift
+Step 1: Fold Fabric Over Gift

 Place the gift diagonally in the center of a square piece of fabric.
 Bring the bottom left corner up to the opposite edge of the package.
 But rather than folding the corner under the gift, fold it under itself so the folded edge lines up exactly with the package edge.
 Repeat with the opposite corner.